-As the women’s hockey team set their sights on gold one year ago in Rio, members of Team GB’s other sports had finished their competition and were ready to party.
+As the women’s hockey team set their sights on gold in Rio, members of Team GB’s other sports had finished their competition and were ready to party.
 Here, Olympic gold medallist Moe Sbihi recalls how it was for rowing as his boat attempted to watch the Olympic hockey final against the Netherlands at Deodoro.

 I tried to create a harmonious team as athletes’ rep and tried to limit the fractures that can occur.
 It’s part and parcel of who we are being an intense sport.
 It was one of the best team harmonies we ever had and hopefully we can build on that.